TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/scenarios/population.md

 ### HouseholdData/Households.csv

+All trip records need to be sorted so that the `HouseholdId` are sorted ascending.

 The household records are stored in a CSV file with the following columns in order, identical to the input seed's format:

 * HouseholdId